coreeng/core-platform-docs/content/app/secret-management.md

     iam.gke.io/gcp-service-account: {{ .tenantName }}-{{ .cloudAccess.name }}@{{ .projectId }}.iam.gserviceaccount.com
 ```

-Finally, you need to create a `Pod` that will impersonate the service account created above and have the secret mounted by the CSI Driver:
+Finally, your application pod `Pod` that will impersonate the service account created above and have the secret mounted by the CSI Driver:
+Typically this will be part of a [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) or Job.
 ```yaml
 apiVersion: v1
 kind: Pod